Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-elasticsearch.rst

 output shown on the page.
 See :ref:`elasticsearch-report-helper-urlParams`.

+[userFilters]
+"""""""""""""

+Provides a drop down populated with the user's saved report filters.
+Selecting a filter applies that filter to the current page's outputs.
+See :ref:`elasticsearch-report-helper-userFilters`.

 [verificationButtons]
 """""""""""""""""""""
 Outputs a panel containing action buttons for verification tasks.
 See :ref:`elasticsearch-report-helper-verificationButtons`.

-[groupIntegration]
-""""""""""""""""""

-Converts the page into a group-linked (activity) report.
-Responds to the `group_id` and `implicit` URL parameters added for links to activity pages, adding appropriate filtration to the report output to show that group's data.
-See :ref:`elasticsearch-report-helper-groupIntegration`.

 Adding filters to the page using HTML hidden inputs
 ---------------------------------------------------